tfoster-ut/kickstarter-analysis/README.md

 **- What are some limitations of this dataset?**

-There are no indications or sub-outcomes that could assist in pointing to a reason or cancelation or failure.
+There are no indications or sub-outcomes that could assist in pointing to a reason for cancelation or failure.
 In other words, if either of the aforementioned categories had a sub-category this could help us identify a cause for failure or cancelation.
 We are missing information around how these kickstarters were promoted.
 Knowing if the successful kickstarters used social media to push their fundraising.

 **- What are some other possible tables and/or graphs that we could create?**

 We could look at the length of campaigns to attempt to understand what the appropriate length of a campaign should be.
-We could look at spotlight and staff pick to attempt to identify if there is any influence from these categories on the liklihood of success or failure of a particular kickstarter
+We could look at staff pick to attempt to identify if there is any influence from these categories on the liklihood of success or failure of a particular kickstarter.